dani-dr06/Portfolio/README.md

 ![](/images/ab.png)

 ## Other Ongoing Projects
-- As I mentioned earlier, I am working on adding more to my stock forecasting project
+- As I mentioned earlier, I am working on improving my stock forecasting project
 - [Scratch-ML](https://github.com/dani-dr06/Scratch-ML): this is a long-term project I am starting to work on where I am implementing machine learning models from scratch to test/improve my knowledge of said models